Asynchronous Piano Lessons

 As a rough guide, I recommend that students who opt for 30-minute lessons send a video of no more than 5-7 minutes in length.

-Lesson prices are monthly and will vary depending on the lesson length and how many remaining classes there are in the academic year.
-Please contact me using the form below, and I will be more than happy to provide a quote and answer any more questions you may have. 🙂
+Please get in touch with me using the form below, and I will be more than happy to provide a quote and answer any more questions you may have. 🙂

 If you would like more information about asynchronous piano lessons, please fill out the contact form below.